Privacy Overview

 Beyond the architectural privacy guarantees, Clickport provides several controls for site owners who want additional protection.

-+ Exclude my current IP
+Exclude my visits

 Session deletion